How to Fill a Vape Cartridge: Complete Guide (2026)

 • Remove syringe immediately

-• Have the mouthpiece ready to go
+• Have the mouthpiece ready in hand

 • You now have 60-90 seconds before you must cap